CleanTalk/perl-antispam/README.md

-# WebService::Antispam — Perl Spam Protection for Web Forms
+# WebService:Antispam — Perl Spam Protection for Web Forms

 A Perl client for the CleanTalk anti-spam web service.
 This module provides invisible spam protection for forms — without CAPTCHAs, puzzles, or user interruption.